Margaret of Cortona: Life

 Margaret established a hospital for the sick, homeless and impoverished.
 To attract nurses for the hospital, and to help look after those imprisoned, she instituted a congregation of Tertiary Sisters, known as Le poverelle (Little poor ones in Italian).
 She was to report that, while in prayer, she heard the words, "What is your wish, poverella?" (little poor one).
 She had replied, "I neither seek nor wish for anything but You, my Lord Jesus."
-She went on to establish a congregation devoted to Our Lady of Mercy, members binding themselves to support the hospital and to help the needy.
+She went on to establish a confraternity devoted to Our Lady of Mercy, members binding themselves to support the hospital financially and to help the needy.
 She offered counsel to penitents who began to seek her out as fame for her sanctity spread.

-One gathers Margaret took to sleeping on a wooden trellis in a cell at the church of San Francesco; then, as now, under the custodial care of the local Franciscan convent.
+One gathers Margaret took to sleeping on a wooden trellis in a cell at the Church of St. Francis; then, as now, under the custodial care of the local Franciscan friary.
 Once, on a Sunday morning, she reappeared at the Eucharist at Laviano's church, whereupon she made a public confession with a full account of her past, and begged pardon from the community of her childhood.

 On several occasions, Margaret got embroiled in matters rather more political.
 It seems that in 1288 she was asked to seek reconciliation between local families split bitterly by the second phase (1216–1392) of the Guelph/Ghibelline rift.
-She was asked also to negotiate between the people of Cortona and the Bishop of Arezzo, Guglielmo Ubertini Pazzi, in whose diocese Cortona lay.
-Claiming divine command, she twice challenged him publicly because of his living, and going about war, as if not a cleric but a prince in the secular world.
+She was asked also to negotiate between the people of Cortona and the Bishop of Arezzo, Guglielmino degli Ubertini, in whose diocese Cortona then lay.
+Claiming divine command, she twice challenged him publicly because of his lifestyle, mostly conducting war, as if he were not a cleric but a prince in the secular world.

-By 1288, Margaret had retreated to contemplation among the ruins of a small oratory dedicated to San Basilio.
+By 1288, Margaret had retreated to contemplation among the ruins of a small oratory dedicated to St. Basil.
 Apart from the visits of her priest, she remained there alone.
 The little church itself had been damaged during the 1258 siege of the town by soldiers from Arezzo.
-Margaret led efforts to rebuild the church and adjacent convent.
-In those days a mere 15 metres in length, the church was dedicated to Basilio, Egidius, and Caterina d'Alessandria.
-In a wall of the small adjacent chapel of San Basilio was laid her body when she died on 22 February 1297, not yet 50 years old.
+Margaret led efforts to rebuild the church and adjacent monastery.
+In those days a mere 15 metres in length, the church was dedicated to Saints Basil, Giles, and Catherine of Alexandria.
+In a wall of the small adjacent chapel of St. Basil was laid her body when she died on 22 February 1297, not yet 50 years old.
 She was acclaimed immediately as a saint, though official canonisation was to wait more than 430 years.

 By 1330, from a design by Giovanni Pisano, Cortona's citizens had constructed a larger basilica, Santa Margerita, as seen today.
 The old church was now subsumed into the nave of the newer, 30 metre long, structure.
 Located roughly at the 3rd altar to the left of the nave is the spot where Margaret had died; a room behind the old church where she had dwelt for the last years of her life.